avdim/korge-deploy-js/README.md

 ## Deploy
 When you push to main branch - deploy process will start with GitHub Actions.
-Result will be available on link: #TODO link
+Result will be available on link: https://avdim.github.io/korge-deploy-js/

 ##P.S.